 Artantique - an excellent exhibition of icons from the 19th century.
 Fine enlargements of a good picture quality (except for a few).
 Nice layout.
 English version.
 (Moscow).

-descriptions of the images.
+images.
 High resolution pictures.
-New exhibitions
+New exhibitions twice a

-Tóth-Ikonen - here you will find a small nice collection of Russian icons.
+Tsth-Ikonen - here you will find a small nice collection of Russian icons.
 Most of the icons are of a fine image quality, but some look unsharp.
-(Ferenc and Christel Tóth, Amsterdam).
+(Ferenc and Christel Tsth, Amsterdam).

 Morsink Ikonen - many high quality icons, including quite a lot of early ones, offered for sale.
 The new ones can be seen in a very high resolution.
 Only short information.
 (Jan Morsink, Amsterdam).

 Auktionshaus Zeller - this auction house displays icons for sale as well as sold icons as far back as 2002.
 Click on the auction catalogs and scroll down to "Ikonen".
-The oldest and most expensive icons one can find in auktion 72.
 The picture quality of most of the icons is okay.
 Medium images.
 (Michael Zeller, Lindau, Germany).

 Antique Icons - this monastery has got some Russian icons from the 18th to the 19th century for sale.
 Fine enlargements of most of the images.
 (Holy Cross Monastery, West Virginia, US).

 Iconastas of Piccadilly - an exhibition of a great deal of icons from the 17th century and later times.
 Short information about each icon.
 Rather small image files.
-The picture quality not impressive, unsharp as many of the icons appear.
+The picture quality not impressive, not sharp as many of the icons appear.
 (London).